Shrutipadwal/Book-Management/README.md

 Book Management System
 Project Description

 This is a React-based Book Management System that allows users to perform full CRUD operations (Create, Read, Update, Delete) on books.
 The application is integrated with a mock REST API and provides features such as searching and filtering books by genre.
-It also includes form validation, loading states, and basic error handling.
+It also includes form validation, loading states, error handling, and toast notifications for user actions.

 Features
 Add new books